 The new streetcars are on their way from Ostrava in the Czech Republic where they were built.
-They were trucked from Ostrava to Hamburg and from there are traveling by cargo ship to the US.
-A DC transportation agency spokesman says the cars will be housed at a yard at the Greenbelt metro station, storage paid for by DC.
+They were trucked from Ostrava to Hamburg.
+And from Hamburg they are traveling by cargo ship to the US.
+A DC transportation agency spokesman says the cars will be housed at a yard at the Greenbelt metro station.
+Storage will be paid for by DC.

-Purchased in 2006 at a cost of 10 million dollars they are modeled after those of the highly successful Portland, OR streetcars.
+Purchased in 2006 at a cost of 10 million dollars they are modeled after the highly successful Portland, OR streetcars.
 That system opened in 2001.
 That city estimates that their streetcar system is responsible for $3.5 billion in development.
-The cars, which are painted to look like the DC Circulator buses, are expected to arrive in DC in mid-December.
+The cars are painted to look like the DC Circulator buses.
+They are expected to arrive in DC in mid-December.
 They were stored abroad all these years due to a stall in construction of the tracks.